Post

 Problem

-Real-time communication between NodeMCU and the Android app was needed.
-Initially implemented with HTTP, but there were issues:
+I needed real-time communication between the NodeMCU and the Android app.
+I initially implemented this with HTTP, but ran into issues:

-• App had to continuously poll the server, draining battery
+• The app had to continuously poll the server, which drained the battery

 Solution: TCP/IP Socket Communication

-Decided to implement TCP socket communication instead of HTTP.
+I decided to use TCP sockets instead of HTTP.

 Node.js Server (net module)